See ‘Teen Mom 2’ Chelsea Houska’s Adorable Baby Boy

 “You guys!
 We are so excited to be adding a little guy to our family!
 His little closet is already filling up with plaid,” Chelsea Houska wrote in a second post, confirming that her second child was a boy.

 Now that Chelsea Houska has two children, she’s taken a step back from her role in cosmetology and begun living at home and acting as a stay-at-home mom.
 As for her future family, Houska and DeBoer could expand their brood sooner rather than later.
-While Houska hasn’t said anything about having more children since welcoming Watson months ago, she told People Magazine last year that she was hoping to have a few more children.
+While Houska hasn’t said anything about having more children since welcoming Watson months ago, she told People magazine last year that she was hoping to have a few more children.
 She also said that she was planning to reassess her family plans once she and DeBoer welcomed their first child.

 To see more of Chelsea Houska and her growing family, tune into new episodes of Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.